 Understand what you eat by learning the basics of nutrition!
-By covering the food-based dietary guidelines for adult Singaporeans, the nutritionist will assist participants in understanding what nutrients they will get from a plate of chicken rice or a bowl of laksa, and what they should be eating to have a healthier and balanced diet.
+By covering the Dietary Guidelines for Adults in Singapore, the nutritionist will assist participants in understanding what nutrients they will get from a plate of chicken rice or a bowl of laksa, and what they should be eating to have a healthier and balanced diet.

-Sorbitol, Calcium Propionate, Corn Syrup and Tartrazine - we may see them on ingredient lists but what are these things?
-What about 104kcal per serving and 200mg of calcium per 100ml on the food labels?
+Corn Syrup, Tartrazine, Calcium Propionate - we may see them on the ingredient lists but what are these things?
+How about 104kcal per serving and 200mg of calcium per 100ml on the food labels?
 How much do you understand these figures and how to make use of them correctly?
-Common food labels will be provided for this practical activity for participants to learn about label reading, and to apply them in the selection of different processed foods.
+Common food labels will be provided for this practical activity for participants to learn about the knowledge on label reading, and to apply them in the selection of food products.

 How often do you eat out?
 What are your favourite hawker dishes?
-What should you take note of when deciding between economic rice, wanton mee or roti prata?
-Should you go for noodle soup or dry, and which type of chilli to choose?
+What should you take note of when deciding between economic rice, wanton mee and roti prata?
+Should you add gravy to your rice, and which type of noodles to choose?
 Learn more about the nutrition of hawker foods, and what small changes you can make to achieve great improvement in your diet.

 What should you look when purchasing groceries in the supermarket?
 Can processed foods be as healthy as or even healthier than fresh produce?
 Which ingredients are of concern in processed foods, and what are the impacts of different processing methods on final food products?
-What is the difference between pasteurised milk, UHT milk and milk powder?
 Learn about all these and also tips on what to look for amongst food products on the supermarket shelves.
 Participants will also be quizzed to see if they can select the healthier options among real food products of different food categories.

-Do you have endless invitations to parties and gatherings during Christmas and Chinese New Year?
+Do you have endless invitations to parties and gatherings during Christmas and other festival occasions?
 How can you ensure that you keep to your nutrition recommendations during these feasting periods?
-What should you take note of roasted turkey, bak kwa, pineapple tart, as well as other festive delicacies such as rice dumpling and mooncake during the rest of the year?
+What should you take note of roasted turkey, kueh, bak kwa, as well as other festive delicacies such as pineapple tart and mooncake during the rest of the year?
 Come and find out more in this informative and engaging talk on festive feasting.

 Does your health improve after every detox meal?
 Is the Keto diet really recommended for weight loss?
 Is organic food more nutritious?
 In this world overloading with health & nutrition articles, stories, sales messages and testimonies, it is easy to get confused on which piece of information is truth and which is a myth.
 This talk will cover some of the most famous nutrition myths, and look into the scientific evidence to debunk them.